 Most classes will be conducted in English, so you must demonstrate English Proficiency when you apply for admissions.
-If your native language is not English, you must take the TOEFL.
+If your native language is not English, you must take either the TOEFL or IELTS.
 International students are provided with an orientation to the college and with academic and personal counseling.
 Additional information regarding admission may be obtained by contacting the Office of Admissions and Records.